 Smile TextExpander is a productivity app for Mac, Windows, and iOS designed to save you time.
 The concept is simple: it enables you to enter any amount of text by typing just a few characters.
 The more you use it, the more time you save.

 I found the app helpful for entering frequently typed passages, automatically fixing my favorite typos and spelling mistakes, entering tricky characters and complex code, inserting dates, and creating templates for frequent documents.
 If you spend any part of your day typing, TextExpander will save you time and effort, and keep you consistent and accurate.

 - Enter tricky characters and complex code easily

-- Available for Mac, Windows, and iOS
+- Available for Mac, Windows, iOS, and Chrome

 - A little expensive

 - Subscription model won't suit everyone